seunggs/create-k8s-app/README.md

     "awsRegion": "us-west-1",
-    "pulumiOrganization": "example", // name of your Pulumi organization "hostname": "example.com", // Hostname of your custom domain "hostedZoneId": "EXAMPLE123" // AWS Route53 Hosted Zone ID for your hostname, "acmeEmail": "hello@example.com", // Email to use for Let's Encrypt TLS certificate creation "useDirenv": true, // Recommended to scope Kubernetes envs to this particular project directory rather than globally - see direnv setup instruction in Prerequisites section for more details
+    "pulumiOrganization": "example", // name of your Pulumi organization "hostname": "example.com", // Hostname of your custom domain "acmeEmail": "hello@example.com", // Email to use for Let's Encrypt TLS certificate creation "useDirenv": true, // Recommended to scope Kubernetes envs to this particular project directory rather than globally - see direnv setup instruction in Prerequisites section for more details
   },